Are you in the process of forming a limited liability company (LLC) but you don’t want to go the full DIY route?

 Side by Side Comparisons

 LegalZoom and CorpNet have quite similar basic LLC formation packages.
-There are some small differences, like CorpNet including access to their online corporate compliance tool and a 60-day trial of registered agent, or LegalZoom providing a banking resolution to help you open business checking/savings accounts.
+There are some small differences, like CorpNet including access to their online corporate compliance tool and a 60-day trial of registered agent service, or LegalZoom providing a banking resolution to help you open business checking/savings accounts.

-At the higher levels of service, CorpNet adds a full year of registered agent, which LegalZoom doesn’t include in any formation package, so that’s an advantage for CorpNet.
+At the higher levels of service, CorpNet adds a full year of registered agent service, which LegalZoom doesn’t include in any formation package, so that’s an advantage for CorpNet.

 Overall, both of these companies disappoint us a bit when it comes to included features because neither of them includes a year of registered agent service in their entry-level LLC packages like some of their top competitors do (for instance, ZenBusiness, Northwest Registered Agent, and IncFile).
 LegalZoom and CorpNet are relative equals in this category unless you want to spend extra for one of CorpNet’s top-tier packages.